nationalarchives/tdr-antivirus/README.md

 AWS_SESSION_TOKEN

 AWS_LAMBDA_FUNCTION_VERSION - This is the lambda function version.
 It's provided by the lambda and so needs to be set here.
 Set it to "$LATEST"
-OUTPUT_QUEUE - This is the queue for the api updates.
-It's https://sqs.eu-west-2.amazonaws.com/${account_number}/tdr-api-update-\$STAGE
 ENVIRONMENT - intg, staging or prod
-ROOT_DIRECTORY - This is the root directory for the EFS backend checks file system.
-It's /mnt/backend-checks
+ROOT_DIRECTORY - This is the root directory for the file download in the lambda file system.

 ## Running the tests